areai51/my-india/README.md

 My India is an app that gives statistical Information on various aspects of India.
 Data is pulled from http://data.gov.in

+You can see it in action here https://areai51.github.io/my-india/

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.11-webpack.2.